willwardlow/coffee-guide/README.md

 #### PostMVP

 - Implement geotagging, allow users to provide location of the roastery's respective location.
-Or provide location via Google Maps
+Or provide location via Google Maps.
+- Expand reviews, not just coffees, but cafes.
-- A comment section, where users can comment on other user's submission.
+- A comment section, where users can comment on other user's submissions.

 ## Project Schedule